Labor proposal could upend rules for gig workers, companies

 “A classification to employees would essentially throw the business model upside down and cause some major structural changes if this holds,” Ives wrote.

-But both Uber and Lyft dismissed the potential impact of the new rule, saying that they could thrive in either scenario.
+But both Uber and Lyft dismissed the potential impact of the new rule.

 “Today’s proposed rule takes a measured approach, essentially returning us to the Obama era, during which our industry grew exponentially” CR Wooters, head of federal affairs at Uber, said in a statement.